usman-tahir/hackerrank-30-days-of-code/README.md

 ### Day 23 ("BST Level-Order Traversal")
 Building off of the day 22 exercise, this exercise used a level-order traversal (breadth-first) to print the nodes of a Binary Search Tree.
 This was done by getting the height of the tree, and iterating down from the root, printing the nodes on each level from left to right.

+### Day 24 ("More Linked Lists")
+In this exercise, a simple linked list was created with a set number of elements, and a new method (Solution#removeDuplicates) was created to remove any duplicate data elements (and by extension, the node itself) from the linked list.
+The returned linked list (from the function) reflects this removal of duplicates, and is then displayed with a normal printout function (Solution#display).